Recently we asked you, our readers:

 In case you’ve been on a peyote bender in the Atacama, that was an allusion to some game-changing news in the climate “world”: Donald Trump has officially renegged on America’s warmth-guilt payments in Paris this week.
 (That’s gay Paris—not the one in Texas.)

 Whereas skeptics believe the US should have negged on the treaty from the get-go, more sobre voices are describing this announcement as a literal act of war against the Earth herself.
 The President’s geno-suicidal antics, according to clear-thinking people everywhere, have single-handedly turned the world’s preeëminent hyperpower into an untouchable “scientific outcast.”

 Congratulations, meanwhile, to the winners [below] of our valid scientific poll.
 Remember to check your e-wallets for your $0.01 USD (1.29 × 10-22 bitcoins, or 1.57 × 10-23 for those who opted to be paid in bytecoins).

 With added ado, I now present our Survey Results: anonymized for clarity, cherry-picked for effectiveness and summarized for policymakers. ■

 Thank you, Mr President, for pulling out of Paris.
 But what business did our servicemen and servicepeople have there to begin with?
 The city’s beguiling alleys and laneways are death-traps for modern infantry, and Baron Haussmann infamously modelled her shadeless, geometric boulevardes on machine-gun testing ranges.

-New Rule: from now on, we have to count to ten before invading anything UNESCO lists as a Graveyard of Empires.
+New Rule: from now on, we count to 10 before invading anything UNESCO classifies as a Graveyard of Empires.